the-florist/wordle/README.md

 To-dos:
-2. make sure this words for both independent and interactive mode To make this work: need to addess the case where temp is empty but in_word is not!
+2. make sure this words for both independent and interactive mode
 3. (new branch) put the new subroutines into the independent function